jas-chen/rx-redux/examples/counter/README.md

 Basic example
 - no view library.
-- use [redux-thunk](https://github.com/gaearon/redux-thunk) and [promise](./middleware/promiseMiddleware.js) to show the compatibility with redux middleware.
+- use middleware [redux-thunk](https://github.com/gaearon/redux-thunk) and [promise](./middleware/promiseMiddleware.js) to show the compatibility with redux.

 ## How to run?
 ```